 Cost of Gastric Sleeve Surgery Breakdown

 Ultimately the gastric sleeve surgery involves the work of countless medical professionals to go unhitched.
 Here we will break down the costs associated with this weight loss surgery.

 Bariatric Surgery Source reports a series of different pre-op and before surgery costs.
-These include (and are not limited to):
+This include (and are not limited to):

-Dietitian/nutritionist consultations (to determine the patient is ready for a change and has tried to lose weight in the last and have failed)
+Dietitian/nutritionist consultations (to determine the patient is ready for a change and has tried to lose weight in the past and have failed)